 Ask if they are ready to enter the classroom.
 If not, they don't have to until they are.
 Point out positive behavior and help children seek positive attention.
 Maintain a clear and consistent routine each morning, with the same order of activities.

-In addition, the article would be a good reminder of the principles we teach our own Sunday School workers at the Curtis Corner Baptist Church.
-My purpose in the first article was to make churches the priority of Sunday School classes for adults again because I believe that they can do everything that small groups can do and more, and they can offer the best format for discipleship.
-While Sunday School is a ministry of discipleship (teaching the Bible), don't let workers feel like they specialize in discipleship while others specialize in evangelism.
-In addition, they must be willing to grow in their understanding of techniques and of how to use Sunday School as effectively as possible to please the Lord.
+When teaching a lesson on the Gospels, for example, make sure to keep it fun without weakening your teaching.
+Remind Sunday School workers of the principles taught at Curtis Corner Baptist Church.
+Make churches the priority of Sunday School classes for adults as they can do everything that small groups can do and more, and offer the best format for discipleship.
+Encourage workers to grow in their understanding of techniques and how to use Sunday School effectively to please the Lord.

 Incorporate visits to orphanages and hospitals into Sunday School programs.
 Preach a full message at the Sunday morning service about the importance of Sunday School once a year.
 Make Sunday School fun by announcing that there are no “official” motions in your song.
 Give children an opportunity to take charge of their Sunday school curriculum by collaborating with their peers.